-2. Puerto Rico is the most easterly and smallest island of the Greater Antilles, in the Caribbean Sea.
-It has a land area of 8,959 km, including the small nearby islands of Vieques, Culebra and Mona.
-More than three fourths of Puerto Rico is mountainous, and the range that runs its length reaches an elevation of 1,338 m at its highest point.

-3. Over the past seven decades, the island has evolved from an agricultural to an urban/industrial society, with slower population growth, higher life expectancy and massive migration to the United States of America.
-Most of the inhabitants speak Spanish, although a number also speak English.

-4. According to reports by Agencia EFE in October 2017, Hurricane Maria, which devastated Puerto Rico on 20 September 2017, led to an acceleration of the migratory process from Puerto Rico to the United States (see sect.
+- 2. Puerto Rico is the most easterly and smallest island of the Greater Antilles, in the Caribbean Sea.
+It has a land area of 8,959 km2, including the small nearby islands of Vieques, Culebra and Mona.
+More than three fourths of Puerto Rico is mountainous, and the range that runs its length reaches an elevation of 1,338 m at its highest point. - 3.
+Over the past seven decades, the island has evolved from an agricultural to an urban/industrial society, with slower population growth, higher life expectancy and massive migration to the United States of America.
+Most of the inhabitants speak Spanish, although a number also speak English. - 4.
+According to reports by Agencia EFE in October 2017, Hurricane Maria, which devastated Puerto Rico on 20 September 2017, led to an acceleration of the migratory process from Puerto Rico to the United States (see sect.
 III below).
-Six thousand Puerto Ricans departed, mainly to the State of Florida, in the days immediately following the hurricane.

-5. According to reports by news services at the time, it was estimated that the population of Puerto Rico could be reduced by 20 to 30 per cent, which would reduce the population to 3 million or fewer.
+Six thousand Puerto Ricans departed, mainly to the State of Florida, in the days immediately following the hurricane. - 5.
+According to reports by news services at the time, it was estimated that the population of Puerto Rico could be reduced by 20 to 30 per cent, which would reduce the population to 3 million or fewer.
 There are no precise data on those who have entered the United States by way of Orlando, Tampa and Fort Lauderdale, Florida.
 It was estimated that, by December 2017, the figures for refugees of Hurricane Maria could reach 100,000.
-In 2016, 5.4 million Puerto Ricans were living in the United States.
-On 14 January 2018, the Puerto Rican daily newspaper El Nuevo Día reported that, in October, 85,502 more people left the island than entered, which represented double the average annual movement since 2005, and 2.6 per cent of the population.
-Before the hurricane, it was estimated that the population of Puerto Rico would decrease to 3.2 million by 2020.
+In 2018, the Puerto Rican population in the United States reached 5.8 million, according to the United States Census Bureau.
+On 14 January 2018, the Puerto Rican daily newspaper El Nuevo Día reported that, in October, 85,502 more people had left the island than had entered, which represented double the average annual movement since 2005, and 2.6 per cent of the population.
+It was estimated that 133,000 people emigrated from Puerto Rico to other jurisdictions of the United States in 2018.2 Before the hurricane, it was estimated that the population of Puerto Rico would decrease to 3.2 million by 2020.
 According to reports in Claridad, the current total migration may increase to several hundred thousand people, including mainly young and skilled people seeking economic opportunity, although seniors and citizens in other age ranges are leaving for reasons relating to deteriorating health services after the storm.
 The fact that the majority of people leaving the island today are young professionals contributes to a brain drain.
-According to the data of the Economic Analysis Division of the Government Development Bank for Puerto Rico, as at December 2014, the life expectancy at birth was 79.09 years for the total population (82.8 years for women; 75.46 years for men).
-According to the same source, between 2000 and 2007, about 359,585 Puerto Ricans settled in the continental United States, whereas almost 1 million had settled there between the 1950s and the 1980s.
-In the Informe sobre Desarrollo Económico de 2017 it is indicated that, between 1990 and 2013, the proportion of the population that is 65 years of age or older increased by 13 per cent.